bibhakta21/SajiloBihe-Frontend/README.md

 - **Secure API Requests** – All API calls are protected via secure headers.
 - **Cross-Origin Resource Sharing (CORS)** – Configured to allow only trusted requests.

+## 🎯 Testing

+- Playwright Test is used to test web components.

 ---

 ## 📸 Some Screenshots